 This MD&A makes reference to certain non-IFRS measures.
 These measures are not recognized measures under IFRS and do not have a standardized meaning prescribed by IFRS and therefore may not be comparable to similar measures presented by other companies.
-Accordingly, these measures should not be considered in isolation nor as a substitute for analysis of Columbia Care's financial information reported under IFRS.
-Columbia Care uses non-IFRS measures including "EBITDA" and "Adjusted EBITDA" which may be calculated differently by other companies.
+Accordingly, these measures should not be considered in isolation nor as a substitute for analysis of our financial information reported under IFRS.
+We use non-IFRS measures including "EBITDA" and "Adjusted EBITDA" which may be calculated differently by other companies.
 These non-IFRS measures and metrics are used to provide investors with supplemental measures of our operating performance and liquidity and thus highlight trends in our business that may not otherwise be apparent when relying solely on IFRS measures.
-Columbia Care also recognizes that securities analysts, investors and other interested parties frequently use non-IFRS measures in the evaluation of companies within our industry.
+We also recognize that securities analysts, investors and other interested parties frequently use non-IFRS measures in the evaluation of companies within our industry.
 Finally, we also use non-IFRS measures and metrics in order to facilitate evaluation of operating performance comparisons from period to period, to prepare annual operating budgets and forecasts and to determine components of executive compensation.